 Dr. Dhond is the medical director of cardiology at NorthBay Medical Center.
 In addition to providing state-of-the-art care to his patients, Dr. Dhond serves as an associate professor at U.C.
 Davis School of Medicine, where he teaches advanced cardiac procedures.
 Highly regarded by other experts in his field, Dr. Dhond also lectures regularly both locally and nationally, and has authored more than 50 publications.
 He was the co-chair of the Heart & Vascular CME Conference in Fairfield.

-Medical Degree and Internship at the University of London, England
+Medical Degree and Internship, University of London, London, England

-Residency at University of Pittsburgh School of Medicine (Pennsylvania)
+Residency, University of Pittsburgh School of Medicine, Pittsburgh, PA

 - American College of Physicians